-I am not a fan of imaging system but it would be seriously time consuming setting up new computers if I don’t have one in place to take care a network that consists of over a hundred of computers.
+I am not a fan of imaging system but it would be seriously time-consuming setting up new computers if I don’t have one in place to take care of a network that consists of over a hundred of computers.
 But since I have no intention building one that involves server like Microsoft’s deploying server system, which always seems to be an overkill to me, I managed to build one that uses a simple command line ImageX with a bootable external 2.5″ hard drive.

 The result is fantastic.
 Now, every time when I have a new computer coming in, I can have it ready to go within 15 minutes, counting from opening the package to shutting down and ready to carry it over to the user.
 All I have to do is just to boot to the external hard drive and run ImageX command to apply the desired image over to the new computer.
 The applying process takes between 8 and 10 minutes.

 Here are the steps that you can follow to build the exact same one for yourself.